skhavindev/ai-search-engine/README.md

-# AI Search Engine - README
+# AI Search Engine V1 [Update: I am in the process of updating this to multi agentic system.
+This works but is inefficient than multi agentic systems]

 ## Overview